resistics/resistics/docs/source/formats/timeseries/internal-binary-format.rst

     :lines: 28-32
     :lineno-start: 28

-This method can be compared to the :class:`~resistics.ioHandlers.dataReaderInternal.DataReaderInternal` class by plotting the two on the same plot.
+This method can be compared to the :class:`~resistics.time.reader_internal.TimeReaderInternal` class by plotting the two on the same plot.
 Matplotlib can help out with this.

 .. literalinclude:: ../../../../examples/formats/internalReaderExamples.py
     :linenos: